alcf-lidar/alcf-lidar.github.io/_includes/installation.md

 python3 setup.py install --user
 ```

-You should now be able to run ALCF in the terminal:
+You should now be able to run the ALCF in the terminal:

 ```sh
 alcf